cronvel/kung-fig/doc/KFG.md

 ```

 Implicit strings are fine, however they should not collide with an existing [constants](#ref.constants),
-should not be a valid number and should not start with a symbole used by the Spellcast syntax, like:
+should not be a valid number and should not start with a symbole used by the KFG syntax, like:

 - spaces and tabs (they are trimmed out)
 - double-quote `"`
 - lesser than `<` or greater than `>`
+- colon `:`
 - opening parenthesis `(`
 - at sign `@`
 - dollar `$`